 - Bring a permanent marker to Label your bag of items.
 (Put the name and idc number of the person your are visiting on the outside of your bagged goods and water bottles.)

 Technically, one visitor is only allowed to visit one detainee.
-If two visitors request to visit the father and mother of a family, the younger children will be able to come and join the visit as well.
-This arrangement is preferred because the biggest reason people visit IDC is so that detained fathers will get to see their children.
+Fortunately, mothers and children under the age of eighteen are no longer typically held in the Immigration Detention Center (as of early 2019).
 During normal hours, fathers (males) are kept separate from mothers (females) and their children.
 Fathers only get to see their children during visiting hours if two visitors visit each parent.

 IDC will give each visitor a basket for things to give to detainees.
 It’s recommended to bring only a basket full of food, necessities, books, and/or toys for the families.
 Any larger than a basket and they won’t let it in.